The relation between accretion rate and jet power in early-type galaxies with thermally unstable hot atmospheres: Data reduction and analysis

-where $D_{\text{A}}$ is the angular diameter distance and $n_{\text{e}}$ and $n_{\text{p}}$ are electron and ion concentrations, respectively, where for fully ionized medium with Solar abundances $n_{\text{e}} = 1.18 \, n_{\text{p}}$.
+where $D_{\text{A}}$ is the angular diameter distance and $n_{\text{e}}$ and $n_{\text{p}}$ are electron and ion concentrations, respectively, where for fully ionised medium with Solar abundances $n_{\text{e}} = 1.18 \, n_{\text{p}}$.
 The redshift for all objects was fixed to values stated in Table \ref{tab:basic}.
-Temperatures and abundances were allowed to vary during the fitting, however, for most galaxies, these were tied for 2 or more neighbouring shells in order to make the transition smooth and to suppress accidental spurious surges.
+Temperatures and abundances were allowed to vary during the fitting, however, for most galaxies, these were tied for two or more neighbouring shells in order to constrain these parameters with a relative uncertainty smaller than 10 and 25 per cent, respectively.
 The abundances were measured with respect to the proto-solar abundances reported by \cite{Lodders2003}.

 For some of the galaxies, we also included an absorbed power-law component \textit{zphabs (powerlaw)} in the innermost annulus to account for the obscured emission of the active galactic nucleus.
-The redshifted absorbing hydrogen column density $n_{\mathrm{H},z}$, as well as the photon index $\Gamma$, were freed during the fitting.
-However, for galaxies for which the fitted values were not significant, we eventually fixed the parameters to $n_{\mathrm{H},z} = 0$ and $\Gamma = 1.9$ \citep[following][]{Russell2013}, where $\Gamma = 1.9$ represents a mean value of the photon index for AGNs \citep{Gilli2007}.
+The redshifted absorbing hydrogen column density $n_{\mathrm{H},z}$, as well as the photon index $\Gamma$, were freed during fitting.
+However, for galaxies for which the fitted values were not significant, we eventually fixed the parameters to $n_{\mathrm{H},z} = 0$ and $\Gamma = 1.9$ \citep[following][]{Russell2013}, where $\Gamma = 1.9$ represents a mean value of the photon index for nearby AGNs \citep{Gilli2007}.
 For galaxies, for which even the normalization of the non-thermal power-law component was insignificant, this component was eventually excluded from the model.

 For the remaining outer annuli, we added a bremsstrahlung component (\textit{bremss}) with the temperature fixed to 7.3$\:$keV \citep{Irwin2003}, which should well describe the hard X-ray contribution of unresolved low-mass X-ray binaries, cataclysmic variables, and coronally active binaries.